aliyun/terraform-provider-alicloud/website/docs/d/pvtz_zone_records.html.markdown

 The following arguments are supported:

 * `keyword` - (Optional) Keyword for record rr and value.
+* `lang` - (Optional, Available 1.109.0+) User language.
+* `search_mode` - (Optional, Available 1.109.0+) Search mode.
+Value:
+    - LIKE: fuzzy search.
+    - EXACT: precise search.
+It is not filled in by default.
+* `status` - (Optional, Available 1.109.0+) Resolve record status.
+Value:
+    - ENABLE: enable resolution.
+    - DISABLE: pause parsing.
+* `tag` - (Optional, Available 1.109.0+) It is not filled in by default, and queries the current zone resolution records.
+Fill in "ecs" to query the host name record list under the VPC associated with the current zone.
+* `user_client_ip` - (Optional, Available 1.109.0+) User ip.
 * `zone_id` - (Required) ID of the Private Zone.
 * `ids` - (Optional, Available in 1.53.0+) A list of Private Zone Record IDs.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).